Adrian Wyllie: Investigative journalism

 In a series of investigate reports for the 1787 Network, Wyllie was the first to reveal that Florida law enforcement agencies are now using facial recognition scans taken at the time of driver's license renewals as a source database for covert video surveillance.
 In a related investigation, he was the first to report that the Florida Senate had inserted an amendment into a transportation bill that would authorize the introduction of biometric radio frequency identification chips into Florida drivers' licenses.

-Wyllie also alleged corruption surrounding the Florida Department of Environmental Protection, as well as Florida Senator Charles S. Dean, Sr. and others in a series of articles surrounding the treatment of whistle blower Bob Burton.
+Wyllie also alleged corruption surrounding the Florida Department of Environmental Protection, as well as Florida Senator Charles Dean and others in a series of articles surrounding the treatment of whistle blower Bob Burton.
 Burton, who recorded an allegedly incriminating telephone conversation with Dean's chief of staff, had his home raided and his alleged evidence seized by the Florida Department of Law Enforcement after attempting to release the recording and other evidence he had gathered.
 Burton was later arrested and charged with felony wiretapping.